fireship-io/fireship.io/content/lessons/ci-cd-with-google-cloud-build/index.md

 ## Step 2: Create a Remote Git Repo

 At this point, we need to connect your code to a remote git repo.
-This lesson will be using Github, but Cloud Build also integrates with GCP Source Repositories and BitBucket.
+This lesson will be using GitHub, but Cloud Build also integrates with GCP Source Repositories and BitBucket.

-Create a [Github repo](https://help.github.com/articles/create-a-repo/) (can be public or private), then commit your initial code to it.
+Create a [GitHub repo](https://help.github.com/articles/create-a-repo/) (can be public or private), then commit your initial code to it.

 ```text
 git add .